emisaal/game-connect/README.md

 # GameConnect - README

+- [Introduction](#introduction)
+- [Installation](#installation)
+- [Project Structure](#project-structure)
+- [Functionalities](#functionalities)

 ## Introduction
 Welcome to the GameConnect project!
 GameConnect is a Django-based web application that enables users not only to trade games but also provides access to exclusive articles related to gaming and more.
 This README file provides an overview of the project's structure and functionality.

-# GameConnect - README

-- [Introduction](#introduction)
-- [Installation](#installation)
-- [Project Structure](#project-structure)
-- [Functionalities](#functionalities)

 ## Installation